All Episodes

 Yeah, I saw that.

-Chris Chloe is the punter for the Minnesota Vikings.
+Folks, let me bring you up to be a Chris Chloe as the punter for the Minnesota Vikings.

 He's not had stellar performances in the past couple, three seasons.

-In addition to that, Chris Chloe has been quite vocal and active in his support for gay marriage and uh urging that gay marriage become the law of the land.
+In addition to that, Chris Chloe has been quite vocal and active in his support for gay marriage and urging that gay marriage become the law of the land.

-Now, Chloe was cut by the Vikings this past week or so.
+Now, Chloe was cut by the Vikings this past week or so, and they said that it had nothing to do with it.

 Then he changed his mind and thought maybe it does.